-How to Make a Cute Octopus Cake
+How to Make An Octopus Cake

-This cake design would be perfect for all sorts of summertime occasions, including pool parties, luaus, and beach themed gatherings!
+This octopus cake design would be perfect for all sorts of summertime occasions, including pool parties, luaus, and beach themed gatherings!
 This would even be an adorable baby shower cake for summertime.

 Let's get started!